Is green tea healthier than coffee? Oh you betcha! Here are 8 reasons to ditch coffee for green tea or matcha and never EVER look back…

 And Starbucks’ new matcha green tea latte is about as junky.
 A grande has 32 grams of sugar!
 Unfortunately, you can’t even order a sugar-free option because the powder they use is pre-mixed with the sugar (boooooo).

-So what is the best type of green tea?
+So what is the healthiest green tea?

 Always be sure to choose organic green tea.